olivier-stasse/robotpkg_helpers/README.md

 *robotpkg-test-rc* should be highlighted because it is mounted over a ram filesystem.
 This is allowing faster access time when compiling.
-Be aware that turn off your computer may make you loose all the data in this directory.
+Be aware that turn off your computer may make you lost all the data in this directory.
 This problem is addressed in the following steps.

 ### Deploy a first application